Ilaga: Background

 The Mindanao region is rich in natural resources, including large quantities of mineral reserves.
 The American colonial government and subsequently the Philippine government pursued a policy of migration by resettling significant numbers of Christian Filipino settlers from the Visayas and Luzon onto tracts of land in Mindanao, beginning in the 1920s.
 This policy allowed Christian Filipinos to outnumber both the Moro and Lumad populations by the 1970s, which was a contributing factor in aggravating grievances between the indigenous Moro and Filipino Christian settlers as disputes over land increased.
 Another grievance by the Moro people is the extraction of Mindanao's natural resources by the central government whilst many Moros continued to live in poverty.

 The Ilaga originated as an anti-ranchero resistance collective in Upi led by Commander Toothpick (Feliciano Luces), formed by Hiligaynon-speakers and Teduray natives specifically to defend against "a political clan of known Marcos cronies".
 The group gained legendary status and its members hailed as folk heroes after having prevailed over the security personnel of said "oppressive landed family" during an armed encounter, using nothing but mêlée weapons and homemade firearms.
 State security forces would eventually encourage Hiligaynon-speaking settlers from Iloilo and Panay Island who had emigrated to Mindanao to grow the militia, but hereafter coopted for a completely different purpose.
 There is anecdotal evidence that the Ilaga often committed human rights abuses by targeting the Moro and Lumad peoples, as well as attempting to seize additional territory.
 The end result of Ilaga extremism is the lingering animosity between Moro and Christian communities.
 Mistrust and a cycle of violence are still felt today due to the creation of the Ilaga.

 History

-From December 1969 to February 1972, the Ilaga committed massacres resulting in the deaths of 2,606 Muslim civilians (mostly women, children and elders).
-1,238 ilaga members were later killed by moro muslims in skirmishes and reprisal raids, The group is guilty of "mutilating bodies of victims" and "marking bodies with a Christian cross."
+From December 1969 to February 1972, the Ilaga committed massacres resulting in the deaths of thousands Muslim civilians (mostly women, children and elders).
+1,238 Ilaga members were later killed by Moro Muslims in skirmishes and reprisal raids.
+The group is guilty of "mutilating bodies of victims" and "marking bodies with a Christian cross."
 The group also burned down and looted many houses and properties.

 Manili massacre

-Violence attributed to the Ilaga reached its climax on June 19, 1971 with the Manili massacre of 70–79 Moro Maguindanaon civilians (women, children and elders) in a mosque in Manili, Carmen, North Cotabato.
+Violence attributed to the Ilaga reached its climax on June 19, 1971 with the Manili massacre of 70–79 Moro Maguindanaon civilians (women, children and elders) in a mosque in Manili, Carmen, Cotabato.
 The Muslim residents of the town had gathered in their mosque to participate in a supposed peace talk with Christian groups when a group of armed men dressed in uniforms similar to those worn by members of the Philippine Constabulary opened fire on them.